What Can We Help You With?

 Yes, in some states C-PACE can be used to finance improvements that are already installed and in operation.
 Petros can assist you in verifying eligibility and particular limitations that could apply in a specific market.

 Because C-PACE programs are enabled by state and local legislation, program requirements vary by jurisdiction.
 Some states allow C-PACE financing for new construction, for example, while others do not.
 Savings requirements also vary by program.
-See map for more information.

 C-PACE financing offers a more efficient means of financing sustainable property elements, via the following features: